EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ## Tutorial: Using Auto-Scavenge

-This step-by-step tutorial guides you through using, scheduling and managing  **Auto-Scavenge** in EventStoreDB.
+This step-by-step tutorial guides you through using, scheduling and managing  **Auto-Scavenge** in KurrentDB.

 The Auto-scavenge feature is designed to manage and automate cluster scavenges across multiple nodes efficiently.
 It operates on a scheduled basis using CRON expressions, ensuring that only one node scavenge occurs simultaneously to minimize disruption.
 To reduce impact on cluster performance the feature prioritizes non-leader nodes for scavenging, with the leader node resigning before its own scavenge is executed.